Accounting and Tax

 To stay compliant, you need to retain not only your tax returns but also the supporting documentation that verifies the information on your return.
 Here’s what you should keep:

 For OnlyFans creators, this means keeping track of OnlyFans income, taxable income, and business expenses to back up your tax deductions and tax write-offs.
+Having these documents organized and accessible will make tax filing easier and provide the necessary proof if you’re ever audited.

 There are situations where the retention period for tax records extends beyond three years.
 If you’ve claimed certain deductions, like bad debt, worthless securities, or business use of a vehicle, you may need to keep records for seven years.
 Similarly, if you have made quarterly tax payments or reported self-employment income, it’s essential to have supporting documents for those as well.